yogesmhrj/web_scraper/README.md

 # web_scraper
-command line script for scraping files from the web page into local storage.
+linux command line script for scraping files from the web page into local storage.

+ *This doesnt not work on windows operating systems